pySRURGS/pySRURGS/README.md

 2. Multiprocessing for faster computing
 3. Avoids considering arithmetically equivalent equations
 4. Loads data from spreadsheets (comma separated value files)
+5. Memoization so that computations speed up after a few iterations
-5. Results are saved to file.
+6. Results are saved to file.
 New runs are added to previously saved results.
-6. Developed and tested on Python3.6
+7. Developed and tested on Python3.6

 ## Getting Started